The legal framework of the media industry in Germany

 This is how online media are regulated

-The regulation of internet media focuses on controlling the distribution of online content and ensuring net neutrality.
+The regulation of internet media in general focuses on controlling the distribution of online content and ensuring net neutrality.
 The Federal Network Agency plays a central role in this.

 The Federal Network Agency is headed by a president appointed by the federal government.
 The agency consists of various departments, each headed by experts in the fields of telecommunications and media.